Scott Beierle Raged Over Celibacy, Spoke Violence Against Women Before Yoga Studio Shooting

 Just one year after his 2013 graduation from FSU, Beierle posted a series of videos under the YouTube moniker, Scott Carnifex.
 With such titles as “The Rebirth of Misogynism,” “Plight of the Adolescent Male,” and “Dangers of Diversity,” Beierle lamented over the refusal of women to entitle him to their courtship and preached against interracial relationships while using slurs and offensive language to speak demeaningly against black people.
 Perhaps most alarming was his avowed solidarity with so-called “incels,” or the community of “involuntary celibates” who at times have espoused a sort of militant vindictiveness against women, while deflecting blame their way for their self-pitying state of isolation.

 In one recording, Beierle vents about how he “could’ve ripped” the head off of a woman who stood him up on a date.
-In another, he states that black women have themselves and their alleged tendency to gain too much weight to blame for black men turning towards white women.
-And in yet another posting, Beierle went so far as to defend the six Isla Vista, California murders committed by woman-hating radical incel Elliot O. Rodger in 2014.
+In another, he states that black women have themselves and their alleged tendency to gain too much weight to blame for black men turning to white women.
+And in yet another posting, Beierle went so far as to defend the six Isla Vista, California, murders committed by woman-hating radical incel Elliot O. Rodger in 2014.

 As time went on, Beierle even began to act on his anti-social and misogynistic impulses by imposing himself physically on women.
-NBC News reports that in 2016 he was arrested and charged with misdemeanor battery for slapping a woman’s behind at his apartment complex pool.
-The assault was predated by several similar incidents dating back too 2012 when he accosted and grabbed the buttocks of a fellow student, as her friend looked on.
-That woman would tell authorities that it was the third time he had done so that year.
+NBC News reports that in 2016, he was arrested and charged with misdemeanor battery for slapping a woman’s behind at his apartment complex pool.
+The assault was predated by several similar incidents dating back to 2012 when he accosted and grabbed the buttocks of a fellow student, as her friend looked on.
+That woman told authorities that it was the third time he had done so that year.

 Unfortunately, the signs that were present to indicate that Beierle was a ticking time bomb were not picked up and investigated soon enough to prevent him from taking his issues out on innocent patrons at Hot Yoga studio in Florida’s capital city on Friday, November 2.

-Four victims of the ambush shooting he pulled off after walking in and pretending to be a customer, remain hospitalized, with one holding on to life in critical condition.
-Meanwhile, the families of Maura Binkley, 21, and Nancy Van Vessem, 61 grieve their loss as they begin on the road to healing with the acceptance that they may never quite get the justice that Beierle would have had to face had he allowed for them to confront him over his heinous act in a court of law.
+Four victims of the ambush shooting remain hospitalized, with one holding on to life in critical condition.
+He pulled off the attack after walking in and pretending to be a customer.
+Meanwhile, the families of Maura Binkley, 21, and Nancy Van Vessem, 61, grieve their loss as they journey on the road to healing with the acceptance that they may never quite get the justice that Beierle would have had to face had he allowed for them to confront him over his heinous act in a court of law.